wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-integrate-with-vnet.md

 ####Tools####

-The tools ping, nslookup and tracert wonât work through the console due to security constraints.
+The tools ping, nslookup and tracert won't work through the console due to security constraints.
 To fill the void there have been two separate tools added.
 In order to test DNS functionality we added a tool named nameresolver.exe.
 The syntax is:

     nameresolver.exe hostname [optional: DNS Server]